Skip to main content

 1. Traffic leaves the internal resource and reaches the 3P Inspection VPC through the Central Transit Gateway.

-2. In the 3P Inspection VPC, traffic is directed to the Service Network Endpoint, which sends it to the VPC Lattice Service Network.
+2. In the 3P Inspection VPC, traffic is directed to the Service Network Endpoint for the SN Inbound, which sends it to the VPC Lattice Service Network.

-3. VPC Lattice identifies the corresponding Resource Configuration and routes traffic to the Resource Gateway in the 3P Hub VPC.
+3. VPC Lattice identifies the corresponding Resource Configuration in the SN Inbound and routes traffic to the Resource Gateway in the 3P Hub VPC.

 4. The Resource Gateway delivers traffic to the third-party resource.
 The source IP the third party sees is a VPC Lattice address, not the internal resource’s real IP.